skp-muse/Portfolio/design.md

 ## Simulated Data Collection Project

-The primary goal of this sample project was to gain practice in scripting a scenario that marrys real world application with software design principles.
-The first step was to use Python, a popular and flexible language for automation tasks, to read an Excel workbook and validate it's data.
+The primary goal of this sample project was to gain practice in scripting a scenario that marries real world application with software design principles.
+This project is primarily concerned with building a contact list of names with phone or email and other associated data.
+The first step was to use Python, a popular and flexible language for automation tasks, to read an Excel workbook and validate its data.
+By using [openpyxl](https://openpyxl.readthedocs.io/en/stable/) I gained the capability to casually read Microsoft's .xlsx filetype.
+The data is then validated within the Python script where we set up our expectations for the spreadsheet data and validate it, primarily through the use of [regular expressions](https://www.regular-expressions.info/).
+Data is not very useful without somewhere to store it, and so a database connection was formed with [mySQL](https://www.mysql.com/), a popular SQL platform that provides tools for integration with today's multitude of platforms and services.
+Included in their toolset is a feature rich Python module for assisting with database transactions.

 ## Overall Design

-By using [openpyxl](https://openpyxl.readthedocs.io/en/stable/) I gained the capability to casually read Microsoft's .xlsx filetype.

-I’ve taken these important considerations and produced further work that simulates a simple information collection project for customer contacts.
-This project is primarily concerned with building a contact list of names with phone or email and other associated data.

-Data is then validated though regular expressions that determine if information entered fits certain parameters.
-These expressions can provide multiple paths to this validation, such as with phone numbers in the form of ###-###-#### or (###)###-####.
+Regular expressions can provide multiple paths to this validation, such as with phone numbers in the form of ###-###-#### or (###)###-####.
 These various extra characters can then be stripped from the information for simple storage of digits into a SQL database.

 ```python
 nameRegex = re.compile("^[a-zA-Z '.-]*$")